hazelcast/hazelcast-jet/site/docs/operations/gc-concerns.md

 ---
-title: Concerns Related to Garbage Collection
+title: Concerns Related to GC
 description: Choosing the right JDK-GC combination is important.
 ---